xkema/untitled-ad-manager-demos/docs/introduction.md

 <u>Placement</u> is a group of ad units ogranized by a context used to reduce operational load.

-<u>Key-Values</u> are extra information pairs to specifically match adunit's ad tag and line items & creatives, key-values are information sets hold ***not personally identifiable*** data.
-Key-Values form targeting by defining specific identifiers to page or directly to an ad tag.
+<u>Key-Values</u> are extra information pairs to specifically match adunit's ad tag and line items & creatives, key-values are information sets hold ***not personally identifiable*** data. (see [Facebook fined for data breaches in Cambridge Analytica scandal](https://www.theguardian.com/technology/2018/jul/11/facebook-fined-for-data-breaches-in-cambridge-analytica-scandal)) Key-Values form targeting by defining specific identifiers to page or directly to an ad tag.

 ### Ad Tag